embedded-mas/esp32-devs/README.md

    3) Go to Tools > Board > Boards Manager, search for ESP32 and install the packcage.
    4) Go to Tools > Board > ESP32 Arduino and select the correct board you are working with.
    5) Install a JAVA compiler like Apache NetBeans.
 You can download this compiler in: https://netbeans.apache.org/download/nb125/nb125.html
+   6) If you are having trouble making the Arduino IDE recognize your board, check if you have the proper driver for ESP32 installed.
+If not, install the Silicon Labs CP210x USB to UART Bridge driver.
+You can download it in: https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads

 ►► Warnings: